 - An annual management review is held to keep the business leaders abreast of the action progress, resourcing requirements and the contributing responsibilities of organisations within Ribbon.

 - Risk assessments are performed with the Executive Management team, to decide which facilities and functions are to be analyzed in terms of their relative vulnerability and potential impact of disruptions.
 Reputational, operational and financial risks (among others) are taken into account, and a heat map is developed to enable prioritization for the Business Continuity Plan.

 - Business Impact Analysis (BIAs) are performed for each facility and major business function, beginning with

 thehigher-risk entities.
 In a BIA, all major buildings, equipment, processes, human resources, suppliers and IT systems are identified, rated based on their criticality in achieving operational objectives, and an estimated time to recover is determined.

 - Business Continuity Plan (BCP), which specifies the procedures for business recovery, support team roles and responsibilities, communication routes and the locations of the Disaster Recovery Plans (DRPs).

-- Disaster Recovery Plans are created at the Team Leader level to uniquely specify detailed recovery activities across the organisation.
+- Disaster Recovery Plans (DRPs) are created at the Team Leader level to uniquely specify detailed recovery activities across the organization.

 Ribbon BCP Scope